RaviTambade/SDM/UserStoryScenario.md

 #### Example 4
-As a project manager, I want to review workflow management software so I can choose a new platform for my team.
+<p>As a project manager, I want to review workflow management software so I can choose a new platform for my team. </p>
 Acceptance criteria:

 	*  Ensure that user reviews and testimonials are published on our product site.
 	* Verify that user reviews for our product are available on third-party forums.
 	* Proactively acquire new user reviews by sending feedback requests to current users and past clients.

 #### Example 5
-As a credit card holder, I want to view my statement (or account) balance, so that I can pay the balance due.
+<p>As a credit card holder, I want to view my statement (or account) balance, so that I can pay the balance due. </p>
 Acceptance criteria:

 	* Display statement balance upon authentication.
 Say for example $1560
 	* Display total balance.
 For example $3560.
 Here the balance due from the current period is $2560 and past balance due is $2000.
 	* Show Minimum payment due.
 For example $140